rust-lang/reference/src/patterns.md

 ## Or-patterns

-_Or-patterns_ are patterns that match on either of two sub-patterns (e.g. `A |
+_Or-patterns_ are patterns that match on one of two or more sub-patterns (e.g.
-B`).
+`A | B | C`).
 They can nest arbitrarily.
-Syntactically, or-patterns are allowed in any of the places where other patterns are allowed (represented by the _Pattern_ production), with the exceptions of function and closure arguments (represented by the _PatternNoTopAlt_ production).
-Additionally, the macro `:pat` matchers only match or-patterns in the 2021+ editions.
+Syntactically, or-patterns are allowed in any of the places where other patterns are allowed (represented by the _Pattern_ production), with the exceptions of `let`-bindings and function and closure arguments (represented by the _PatternNoTopAlt_ production).

 ### Static semantics